hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ### Administrative Commands

-Administrative commands can be triggered from any host registered as an admin host in the Open Grid Engine system.
+Administrative commands can be triggered from any host registered as an admin host in the xxQS_NAMExx system.

 A cluster must have at least one admin host.
 The master host is automatically an admin host after a default installation.
 Admin hosts generally do not need to run a service component.